nicoleeel/w205-snl/README.md

 9) Once you've pushed successfully, there should be a pull request either made in the github, or you can go to the site and manually create a pull request.
 This will be a request to merge with master.

+10) PROVE YOU DID IT ALL SUCCESFULLY

+Edit this text file and mark an X in your checkbox below!

+[x] Nikki
+[] Scott
+[] Lisa